 Honestly, I do not know!
 I love black beans and cannot count the number of recipes I have used them in.
 I just love them even cold out of the can.

 Aren’t they gorgeous!?!

 Many people judge black bean soup on its looks and many think of it as a bowl of mush.
-I’ll admit, it’s not much to look at, but we cannot forget the rainbow of fresh ingredients that go into the crock-pot from the start, which makes this soup naturally vegan, vegetarian and gluten-free, so anyone can eat this soup.
-Best of all, that rainbow of ingredients fill you up and warms your belly, without expanding your waistline!
+I’ll admit, it’s not much to look at, but we cannot forget the rainbow of fresh ingredients that go into the crock-pot from the start.
+That is what makes this soup naturally vegan, vegetarian and gluten-free, so anyone can eat this soup.
+Best of all, that rainbow of ingredients fills you up and warms your belly, without expanding your waistline!

 This soup is perfect for hot summer days, so you can spend long evenings outside and enjoy yourself while letting the crock-pot do all the work.
 When you come in, just blend up the soup and add your choice of toppings and you have a healthy meal in a bowl in just a matter of minutes.